 We believe the world would be a more equal, just and interesting place if African perspectives had a central position in global conversations.
-Although progress has been made, the intellectual, cultural and socio-economic contributions of Africa’s diverse countries and its diaspora remain largely unrecognised.
+Although progress has been made, the intellectual, cultural and socio-economic contributions of Africa’s diverse countries and its diaspora are still inadequately recognised.

 Founded more than 100 years ago as a London-based membership charity, our mission has always been to facilitate mutual understanding and dialogue between people in the UK, Africa and the rest of the world, acting as a catalyst for positive change.